 More Rigorous Testing of Hash Functions

-Nicky Mouha published a paper exposing a vulnerability in Apple’s CoreCrypto Library, which affects 11 out of 12 implemented hashes.
-MD2 is the only function to remain secure.
-A new test is introduced which can help detect similar problems moving forward
+Also, Nicky Mouha published a paper exposing a vulnerability in Apple’s CoreCrypto Library.
+This affects 11 out of 12 implemented hashes.
+However, MD2 is the only function to remain secure.
+As a result, a new test is founded which can help detect similar problems moving forward

 Lane on Twitter: @wagslane